Kristin Smart's family files lawsuit against Cal Poly, citing negligence in initial investigation

 Smart, a Stockton native, was a freshman at Cal Poly when she disappeared after an off-campus party in May 1996.

 A former classmate of Smart, Paul Flores, was eventually convicted of her murder in 2022.
+Paul's father Ruben Flores was found not guilty of being an accessory after the fact by a separate jury.
 Her body has yet to be found.

 The lawsuit against Cal Poly comes after the school issued a public apology in 2023 for how it first handled the investigation into Smart's disappearance.
 As alleged in the lawsuit, Kristin's friends and family quickly reported her missing – but campus police wanted to wait until after Memorial Day Weekend to take a missing persons report.